 9. Nanostructures as a tool for energy generation

-10. Electrospun pvdf based composite nanofabrics : an emerging trend towards energy harvesting
+10. Electrospun PVDF-based composite nanofabrics: an emerging trend toward energy harvesting

-11. Polymer and polymer based nanocomposite materials for energy harvesting
+11. Polymer and polymer-based nanocomposite materials for Energy

-12. Hydrogen storage as a future renewable energy technology
+12. Solid-state hydrogen storage as a future renewable energy Technology

-14. Perovskite solar cells as modern nano tools & devices in solar power energy
+14. Perovskite solar cells as modern nano tools and devices in solar power energy

 16. Nanocrystalline oxides as alternative materials for spectrally selective solar absorber coatings

-20. Nanotechnology for green energy and a sustainable future
+19. Nanotechnology for green energy and sustainable future

-21. Comparison of energy consumption between the old and modern houses in sydney
+20. Comparison of energy consumption between the old and modern houses in Sydney

-Section: Economics & commercialization of nano tools & devices
+SECTION 9 - Economics & commercialization nano tools & devices

-23. Eco-friendly cost effective energy storage device for the benefit of society
+22. Eco-friendly cost-effective energy-storage device for the benefit of society

 Nano Tools and Devices for Enhanced Renewable Energy addresses key challenges faced in major energy sectors as the world strives for more affordable and renewable energy sources.
 The book collates and discusses the latest innovations in nanotechnology for energy applications, providing a comprehensive single resource for those interested in renewable energy.
 Chapters cover a range of nano tools and devices, as well as renewable energy types and sources, from energy storage to geothermal energy.
 Materials scientists, engineers and environmental scientists interested in the application and evaluation of innovative nano tools and devices in renewable energy technologies will find this book very valuable.